LXJS/training-webrtc/WORKSHOP.md

 *The instructions in this workshop assume you are using Mac OS, Linux or Windows.
 Unless you know what you're doing, it's probably easier not to attempt this workshop from a Chromebook!*

 It would also be useful to have an Android device with Google Chrome installed in order to try out the examples on mobile.
-To run WebRTC APIs on Chrome for Android, you must enable WebRTC from the chrome://flags page.

 ## Running The Examples